-7. PROTECTIONS AND SUPPORT FOR REPORTERS
+7.0 PROTECTIONS & SUPPORT FOR REPORTERS

-When you are considering making a report or afterwards, you can contact the Head of HR if you need support.
+When you are considering making a report or afterwards, you can contact the General Manager - People, Culture & Safety if you need support.
 Staff will also have access to the IOR Employee Assistance Program.

 We are committed to providing our employees, contractors, suppliers and others with an environment in which they can safely raise concerns about misconduct (see section 8).